edgelesssys/contrast/README.md

 ### The Contrast runtime

-Contrast depends on a Kubernetes [runtime class](https://kubernetes.io/docs/concepts/containers/runtime-class/), which is installed by the `node-installer` daemonset.
+Contrast depends on a Kubernetes [runtime class](https://kubernetes.io/docs/concepts/containers/runtime-class/), which is installed by the `node-installer` DaemonSet.
-This runtime consists of a containerd runtime plugin, a virtual machine manager (cloud-hypervisor), and a podvm image (IGVM and rootfs).
+This runtime consists of a containerd runtime plugin, a virtual machine manager (cloud-hypervisor), and a podvm image (IGVM and rootFS).
 The installer takes care of provisioning every node in the cluster so it provides this runtime class.

 ## Installation